Dhruti-Avadhani2004/Udacity-Ethical-Hacker-Nanodegree/project-02-penetration-testing-red-teaming/readme.md

 ## Reviewer Feedback

-> *"Well done on gaining remote access to the debianx64DMZOnCloudNew.
-You have used the Hydra Tool to perform the brute force attack, which assisted in revealing the credentials.
-I'm really impressed with your dedication and the final result."*
+> *"You've worked really hard, and it shows.
+I appreciate your dedication and enthusiasm.
+It's been a pleasure watching your progress on this project.
+You've really come a long way."*

-> *"Your work meets all the requirements.
+> *"Work done on this project submission is prominent!
+Your project meets all the requirements.
 The spirit shown by you can be clearly seen.
-You have done an exceptional job with this project submission."*
+You have done a exceptional job with this project submission."*

 > *"I really see a bright future in front of you after reviewing such a great report.
 Keep up the good work!"*